AdobeDocs/experience-manager-65.it-IT/help/sites-administering/page-exporter.md

 As you may have noticed in the node structure, the **Geometrixx** page export template has a `logo` node with a `type` property set to `image`.
 This is a special configuration type that has been created to copy the image logo to the zip file.
 -->

-Per soddisfare alcuni requisiti specifici, potrebbe essere necessario implementare una [gestore di aggiornamento personalizzato](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/handler/package-summary.html).
+Per soddisfare alcuni requisiti specifici, implementa una [gestore di aggiornamento personalizzato](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/handler/package-summary.html).

 <!-- To meet some specific requirements, you may need to implement a custom `type` property: to do so, refer to the Implementing a custom update handler section in the Content Sync page.
 -->

 ## Esportazione di una pagina a livello di programmazione {#programmatically-exporting-a-page}

-Per esportare una pagina a livello di programmazione, puoi utilizzare [PageExporter](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) Servizio OSGI.
+Per esportare una pagina a livello di programmazione, puoi utilizzare [PageExporter](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) Servizio OSGI.
 Questo servizio consente di:

 * Esporta una pagina e scrivi nella risposta del servlet HTTP.
 * Esporta una pagina e salva il file zip in una posizione specifica.